 If you get ill

 Universal Credit incorporates means-tested ESA.
-Once you have been on doctor’s notes as unfit to look for work for four weeks, the DWP should send you a UC35 form to apply for being treated as unfit for work long-term.
+If you are on UC and are found to be unfit for work you should no longer be made to apply for jobs.
+If you are also found unfit for work-related activity you should not be given other things to do either, and you should get an additional ‘limited capability for work-related activity’ element on your UC.
+It’s basically similar to the old ESA – but without the premiums!
+Once you have been on UC and on doctor’s lines as unfit to look for work for four weeks, the DWP should send you a UC35 form to apply for being treated as unfit for work long-term.
 If you haven’t received the form when you should have done, then ask for it as delays are not uncommon.
 This form will eventually lead to a detailed medical form and a Work Capability Assessment, as with ESA.
 Get help from a welfare advisor when you fill the medical form, and get a friend to come with you to the assessment.
 If you are on UC and waiting for an assessment you will still be expected to look for work and carry out other activities.
 To avoid these you will need to argue – with the help of your GP if possible – that there would be substantial risk to your health if you were treated as fit to look for work or made to do certain things, and it is not reasonable to expect you to do these.

-If you applied for ESA before the change to UC but have been found fit for work.
+If you applied for ESA before your area changed to UC Full Service but have been found fit for work.

 If you have been turned down for ESA because you didn’t get enough points from your Work Capability Assessment you can ask for a Mandatory Reconsideration.
-While this is looked at, the only way you can receive any benefits is by signing onto UC as though you are actually fit for work.
+While this is looked at, the only way you can receive any benefits is by signing on as though you are actually fit for work.
 Once you have signed on you can ask your doctor for a note to say that the pressures from the jobcentre are making your health worse and you are not able to work – what DWP logic now calls a ‘fit note’.
-If the Mandatory Reconsideration doesn’t work (most don’t) get a Welfare Rights worker to help with your appeal.
+If the Mandatory Reconsideration doesn’t work (most don’t) get a Welfare Rights advisor to help with your appeal.
 Appeals have a good rate of success.
-Signing onto Universal Credit means that instead of means-tested ESA you will get an additional element on your UC.
-Please get advice from a welfare advisor before applying for UC if you can, as you could be worse off (e.g. under UC there are no disability premiums.
+If you are in a Full Service area and have to sign onto Universal Credit, then, if you win your case, instead of means-tested ESA you will stay on UC, as described above.
+If you can survive temporarily with the help of family and friends, please get advice from a Welfare Rights advisor before applying for UC and getting stuck in the UC system, as you could be worse off in the long run (e.g. under UC there are no disability premiums).
+Also, if you are still in the old system you should be able to go back on basic ‘assessment phase’ ESA once you have put in an appeal, but if you are on UC you will stay on that and can be put under pressure to work.

 Universal Credit for people in work

 UC is replacing tax credits for people in work.
-To get Working Tax Credit you have to work over a fixed number of hours a week (30 if you are single with no kids).
-You will get Universal Credit however many hours you work (so long as you are not earning above the limit), but if you are earning less than the equivalent of 35 hours at the minimum wage you will be under similar pressures to find more or better paid work as people who are unemployed.
+If you are currently receiving tax credits you will stay in that system for now, but if you are already on UC and start work, or you make a new claim in a Full Service area, then you get UC instead.
+To qualify for Working Tax Credit you have to work over a fixed number of hours a week (30 if you are single with no kids).
+You get Universal Credit however many hours you work (so long as you are not earning above the limit); but if you are earning less than what you would get for your expected minimum number of hours – generally 35 unless you have caring responsibilities or are sick or disabled – you will be under similar pressures to find more or better paid work as people who are unemployed.
 This means that low paid part-time workers can be sanctioned too.

 Irregular pay and self- employment